carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Not the full flexibility of templates

-We don't need to provide full flexibility of C++ templates from generics:
+Generics don't need to provide full flexibility of C++ templates:

 -   [Carbon templates](#relationship-to-templates) can still cover those exceptional cases that don't fit inside generics.